greggman/hft-unitycharacterexample/README.md

 3.  clone this repo
 4. After cloning cd to the folder you just cloned into and type `bower install`
 5.  edit `package.json` and change the `gameId` to some other id.
+6.  set the `gameId` in the example to match the one you set in step 5.
-6.  type `hft add` which will add this to happyFunTimes.
+7.  type `hft add` which will add this to happyFunTimes.